-Even though orthorexia is not considered an “eating disorder” it is deffinitely diagnosed as unhealthy eating habits or behavior.
+Even though orthorexia is not considered an “eating disorder” it is definitely diagnosed as unhealthy eating habits or behavior.
 Unlike anorexic or bulimic patients, those with orthorexia have an obsession with eating healthy over specifically losing/gaining weight.

-Before freaking out, you may want to ask yourself:
+You may want to ask yourself: